jeshuaerickson/holidayhack2020/README.md

 **Answer:** "The Lollipop Guild"

-rake sure you are "Santa" when you attempt this objective.
+Make sure you are "Santa" when you attempt this objective.

 ## Question 1